mateusz/silverstripe-polls/Readme.md

 1. Create a poll, press _Add_, then add a few poll options
 1. The further steps depend on how the PollForm has been implemented

-### Embed PollForm in your template
+### Connect Poll object with PollForm

-The PollForm knows how to render itself, and is able to render both the selection form and the chart, depending on the value detected in the cookie.
-It's enough then to include a PollForm in your template.
-How you create the PollFom object and pass it to the template is up to you, but here's a suggestion: you can create it through your SiteTree object:
+The PollForm knows how to render itself, and is able to render both the selection form and the chart.
+It needs to get a Poll object as its input though, and it's up to you to provide it: it will depend on your project how you will want to do this.

+Here is the most basic example of how to associate one Poll with each Page:

 ```php
 class Page extends SiteTree {